Air Force of Zimbabwe: Current inventory

-It is difficult to ascertain a list of aircraft types operated by the Air force of Zimbabwe because of secrecy.
-AFZ has been constantly linked to Mikoyan MiG-29 since 1980 and even sent pilots to the then USSR for training.
-In February 2002 the EU enforced an arms embargo on Zimbabwe in reaction to severe violations of human rights in the nation.
-Unable to buy spare parts for the British designed and manufactured BAE Systems Hawk, in 2006 the air force received the first K-8.
-The air force also has Mikoyan-Gurevich MiG-23 fighter jets donated by the late Muammar Gaddafi.
-In the late 1980s an order for MiG-29s placed with Russia, but was cancelled in 1992.
-Negotiations to buy 14 MiG-29SMTs from Russia were held again in 2004 but an order for JF-17 fighters was apparently placed instead.
+Ascertaining a list of aircraft types operated by the Air Force of Zimbabwe is difficult because of secrecy.
+AFZ has been constantly linked to Mikoyan MiG-29 since 1980, and even sent pilots to the then-USSR for training.
+In February 2002, the EU enforced an arms embargo on Zimbabwe in reaction to severe violations of human rights in the nation.
+Unable to buy spare parts for the British-designed and manufactured BAE Systems Hawk, in 2006 the air force received its first K-8.
+The air force also has MiG-23 fighter jets donated by the late Muammar Gaddafi.
+In the late 1980s, an order for MiG-29s was placed with Russia, but was cancelled in 1992.
+Negotiations to buy 14 MiG-29SMTs from Russia were held again in 2004, but an order for JF-17 fighters was apparently placed instead.
 One BAE Systems Hawk was returned to service in 2019 for the AFZ 40th anniversary mass flypast and was noted in a flypast at the April 2022 Zimbabwe International Trade Fair.
+Between 2022 and 2023, AFZ was able to restore more of its BAE Systems Hawks to service; a spokesman for the defense forces declined to comment on the circumstances of their refurbishment.